-Southern-inspired Layered Zucchini Corn Casserole is creamy, cheesy and the perfect way to use summer vegetables!
+Zucchini Corn Casserole is Southern-inspired, creamy, cheesy and the perfect way to enjoy a summer vegetable bounty!

 One thing Southerners do better–more than anyone else in the world–are casseroles and they do them with such love.
 When someone is in need, their food situation is one of the first things addressed.
 A great Southern casserole will most likely be heading that needy person’s way.

 It seems I’ve had a lot of leftover grilled zucchini in my life lately.
 I had to redo a couple of sliced zucchini shots for my Cream Cheese and Artichoke Stuffed Tomatoes and Grilled Zucchini post and had plain sliced zucchini afterward so I grilled it for a purpose I had not yet determined.

 I then did a Grilled Zucchini and Spinach Lasagna for a client a few days later and ended up with more.
 Grilled zucchini is great on pizza or pasta, but some Southern comfort food won out!